lowRISC/ibex-demo-system/README.md

 If you see an immediate `[screen is terminating]`, it may mean that you need super user rights.
 In this case, you may try using `sudo`.

-To exit from the `screen` command, you should press control and a together, then release these two keys and press `d`.
+To exit from the `screen` command, you should press control and `a` together, then release these two keys and press the `d` key alone.

 ## Debugging an application